fnerdwq/puppet-mailman/README.md

 ##TODOs:

 * Make it work on RedHat like systems.
+* Include apache configuration?
+* Dependency on www-data user should be cleaner.
 * Make more configurable.
 * ... suggestions?
 Open an issue on github...